kenspirit/kanban-cfd/readme.md

 You have to write a customized data provider class yourself.

-The data provider should contain below two API only:
+The data provider only need to provide below API:

 * getHistoricalKanbanStatus
-* itemSnapshotNow

 _getHistoricalKanbanStatus_ is called when you want to extract data from your system to this app.
 It should normally be called once as later it will have schedule job to do the work for you.